edonberishaa/edonberishaa/README.md

 I'm Edon Berisha!
-🚀 Passionate about Data Science, Data Engineering, AI, and Software Engineering
+🚀 Passionate about Data Science, AI and Software Development

 💡 Technical Skills:
 Programming: Advanced in C# and Python (especially for data interaction)